Microquasar jet-cocoon systems as PeVatrons: Connection to low- and high-energy components

-UHECRs above EeV energies are produced from radio galaxies via the shear-espresso acceleration mechanism~\cite{Caprioli:2015zka,Kimura:2017ubz, Mbarek:2019glq, Mbarek:2022nat, Seo:2023dkc, Wang:2024ijr, Mbarek:2024nvv}.
-Here, we adopt the predicted spectrum and composition model of UHECRs in KMZ18, where CRs with rigidity $\sim 1$ TV in radio galaxies are re-accelerated by shear in kpc-scale jets.
+UHECRs above EeV energies are produced from radio galaxies via the shear acceleration mechanism~\cite{Caprioli:2015zka,Kimura:2017ubz, Mbarek:2019glq, Mbarek:2022nat, Seo:2023dkc, Wang:2024ijr, Mbarek:2024nvv}.
+Here, we adopt the predicted spectrum and composition model of UHECRs in KMZ18, where CRs with rigidity $\sim 1$ TV in radio galaxies are reaccelerated by shear in kpc-scale jets.
 Since radio galaxies are more evolved than our Galaxy, KMZ18 considers that the metal composition is enhanced by a ratio of 3, compared to our Galaxy.
 Here, we further enhance the iron composition ratio by a factor of 3 to improve the fit to the latest UHECR data.
-The further enhancement of iron composition ratio in radio galaxies is reasonable because elliptical galaxies have lower star-formation rates than our Galaxy.
+The further enhancement of the iron composition ratio in radio galaxies is reasonable because elliptical galaxies have lower star-formation rates than our Galaxy.
 In radio galaxies, core-collapse supernovae do not frequently occur because of their low star-formation rates, while type Ia supernovae occur because explosions of white dwarfs require significant time lag after star-formation activities.
 Then, type Ia supernovae inject iron into the ISM, enhancing the iron composition ratio.
 In addition, we consider a larger value of magnetic field strength in the cocoon with $B_{\rm coc} = 4.5\rm~\mu G$, where the peak energy of the injection spectrum shown in Fig.~3 in KMZ18 is increased to $\mathcal{R}_{\rm max} \approx 2.4\rm~EV$ .

 We found that the overall CR spectrum and composition could be explained by the above four populations.
-However, one should keep in mind that uncertainty is currently large, and this demonstrates that the reacceleration of Galactic CRs plays a key role in reshaping the mass distribution of accelerated CRs at different energy ranges.
+This demonstrates that the reacceleration of Galactic CRs plays a key role in reshaping the mass distribution of accelerated CRs at different energy ranges.
+However, one should keep in mind that uncertainty is currently large.